MohammadRSalmanpour/RADIUMA-DOUCUMENTATION/docs/examples.rst

    * You'll need two separate Image Reader tools, one for each input image
    * Both images should have compatible dimensions for proper fusion

+* **important:**

+   Each fusion method contains a **Normalization** tab that must be configured before processing.
+   Proper normalization ensures correct fusion results by matching intensity ranges between images.

+Before applying any fusion method, normalization is required to ensure proper scaling and comparable intensity ranges between input images.

+**Key Parameters**

+* **Normalization Method**:

+  - `MinMax`: Scales data to a specified range (default: [0, 1])
+  - `ZScore`: Standardizes data to have zero mean and unit variance

 2. **Image Fusion Tool**: Combine the images using one of three fusion methods

    * **Weighted Fusion**: Linear combination of input images